aws-samples/serverless-patterns/msk-lambda-iam-java-sam/README.md

     sam delete
     ```

-2. Also delete the resources created in step 5 of Requirements by deleting the corresponding [CloudFormation stack](https://console.aws.amazon.com/cloudformation/home?#/stacks).
+2. Delete the resources created in step 5 of Requirements by deleting the corresponding [CloudFormation stack](https://console.aws.amazon.com/cloudformation/home?#/stacks).
 ---

 Copyright 2024 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.